 - 1/2 cup white distilled vinegar

 - 50-60 drops tea tree essential oil or lavender essential oil

 Pour the vodka into a 16oz. spray bottle, and then the essential oil(s).
 Shake the bottle to combine the vodka and oils.
 Finally, add the vinegar and water, and shake the bottle again.

 Recipe Update: This recipe originally called for alcohol, water, and tea tree.
 A few readers expressed concern with my recipe.
 As always, I want to share recipes that are effective.
-Live Simply is a personal blog, and I share recipes that I’m using in my home–with the desire to pass these recipes on to my kids.
-But I also realize that many others now read Live Simply, so I feel a tremendous sense of responsibility to always provide the best recipes I know how to create.
+Live Simply is a personal blog, and I share recipes that I’m using in my home.
 After taking their comments into consideration, I’ve updated my original formula to include vinegar to help satisfy everyone’s particular needs.
 You can also see my current go-to all-purpose spray (which I also use as a disinfectant in my home), here.
 Vinegar shouldn’t be used on stone surfaces (such as granite).

 Essential Oil Note: I’ve also used a Bandit Oil (Thieve’s Oil or Germ Destroyer) blend in my spray.
 Learn more about the science behind using essential oils for disinfecting.